 Enjoy the trip and the beautiful sceneries with these road trips from Minnesota

 There are lots of road trip opportunities from Minnesota and you should seize every chance you get for these scenic drives.
-Read through the list of the best road trips from Minnesota, USA described above, and choose the ones you think are likely to bring you the greatest pleasure.
+Read through the list of the best driving vacations from Minnesota, USA described above, and choose the ones you think are likely to bring you the greatest pleasure.

 Get Trip101 in your inbox